gatsbyjs/gatsby/docs/docs/query-filters.md

 For a low node count none of this matters.
 Roughly speaking, a site with fewer than 1000 - 10000 nodes should not have to worry too much about this.

-When scaling up these are some rules of thumb to keep in mind when filtering:
+When scaling up these are some guidelines to keep in mind when filtering:

 - the `eq` comparator is by far the fastest comparator
   - the `regex` and `glob` comparators are the slowest and do not scale